Leslie Valiant: Research and career

-Valiant is world-renowned for his work in theoretical computer science.
-Among his many contributions to complexity theory, he introduced the notion of #P-completeness ("sharp-P completeness") to explain why enumeration and reliability problems are intractable.
-He also introduced the "probably approximately correct" (PAC) model of machine learning that has helped the field of computational learning theory grow, and the concept of holographic algorithms.
-In computer systems, he is most well-known for introducing the bulk synchronous parallel processing model.
-His earlier work in automata theory includes an algorithm for context-free parsing, which is (as of 2010) still the asymptotically fastest known.
-He also works in computational neuroscience focusing on understanding memory and learning.
+Valiant is world-renowned for his work in Theoretical Computer Science.
+Among his many contributions to Complexity Theory, he introduced the notion of #P-completeness ("Sharp-P completeness") to explain why enumeration and reliability problems are intractable.
+He created the Probably Approximately Correct or PAC model of learning that introduced the field of Computational Learning Theory and became a theoretical basis for the development of Machine Learning.
+He also introduced the concept of Holographic Algorithms inspired by the Quantum Computation model.
+In computer systems, he is most well-known for introducing the Bulk Synchronous Parallel processing model.
+Analogous to the von Neumann model for a single computer architecture, BSP has been an influential model for parallel and distributed computing architectures.
+Recent examples are Google adopting it for computation at large scale via MapReduce, MillWheel, Pregel and Dataflow, and Facebook creating a graph analytics system capable of processing over 1 trillion edges.
+There have also been active open-source projects to add explicit BSP programming as well as other high-performance parallel programming models derived from BSP.
+Popular examples are Hadoop, Spark, Giraph, Hama, Beam and Dask.
+His earlier work in Automata Theory includes an algorithm for context-free parsing, which is still the asymptotically fastest known.
+He also works in Computational Neuroscience focusing on understanding memory and learning.

 Valiant's 2013 book is Probably Approximately Correct: Nature's Algorithms for Learning and Prospering in a Complex World.
 In it he argues, among other things, that evolutionary biology does not explain the rate at which evolution occurs, writing, for example, "The evidence for Darwin's general schema for evolution being essentially correct is convincing to the great majority of biologists.
 This author has been to enough natural history museums to be convinced himself.
 All this, however, does not mean the current theory of evolution is adequately explanatory.
 At present the theory of evolution can offer no account of the rate at which evolution progresses to develop complex mechanisms or to maintain them in changing environments."

 Valiant started teaching at Harvard University in 1982 and is currently the T. Jefferson Coolidge Professor of Computer Science and Applied Mathematics in the Harvard School of Engineering and Applied Sciences.
 Prior to 1982 he taught at Carnegie Mellon University, the University of Leeds, and the University of Edinburgh.